Do Brain Cells Regenerate? Yes, and You Can Help

 Any time you challenge your brain with an activity that’s new and complex, it helps build your brain in two ways.

-It stimulates the formation of new brain cells, and it ensures that new ones stick around.
+It stimulates the formation of new brain cells and ensures that new ones stick around.

 The saying “use it or lose it” applies to the brain just as it does to muscles.